Daryl Hannah

-Daryl Christine Hannah (born December 3, 1960) is an American actress and environmental activist.
-She made her screen debut in Brian De Palma's supernatural horror film The Fury (1978).
-She has starred in various movies across the years, including as Pris Stratton in Ridley Scott's science fiction thriller Blade Runner (1982) and as Cathy Featherstone in Randal Kleiser's romantic comedy Summer Lovers (1982), as the mermaid Madison in Ron Howard's fantasy-romantic comedy Splash (1984), Roxanne Kowalski in the romantic comedy Roxanne (1987), Darien Taylor in Oliver Stone's drama Wall Street (1987), and Annelle Dupuy Desoto in the comedy-drama Steel Magnolias (1989).
-In 2004, Hannah won a Saturn Award for her role as one-eyed assassin Elle Driver in Quentin Tarantino's two-part martial arts action film Kill Bill.
-In 2015, she appeared in the Netflix series Sense8 as Angelica Turing.
+Daryl Hannah (born December 3, 1960) is an American actress, director, and environmental activist.
+She has amassed several film and television credits since the 1970s and is known for acting in comedy films, dramatic works, and blockbuster features.

+Hannah has appeared in films such as the supernatural horror The Fury (1978), the science fiction thriller Blade Runner, the romantic comedy Summer Lovers (both 1982), the fantasy comedy Splash (1984), the romantic comedy Roxanne, the drama Wall Street (both 1987), the comedy drama Steel Magnolias (1989), and the martial arts features Kill Bill: Volume 1 (2003) and Volume 2 (2004).
+In television, she starred in the Netflix series Sense8 (2015).

+Outside of acting, Hannah has directed and was nominated for the Grammy Award for Best Music Film.
+She is also noted for her environmental and social activism.

 Early life

 Hannah was born in Chicago, Illinois, to Susan Jeanne Metzger, a producer and former schoolteacher, and Donald Christian Hannah, a tugboat and barge company owner.
 Her parents divorced, and her mother subsequently married businessman Jerrold Wexler, brother of cinematographer Haskell Wexler.
 Hannah grew up with siblings Don and Page Hannah and her maternal half-sister, Tanya Wexler, in Long Grove, Illinois.
-She was raised Roman Catholic.
+She was raised Roman Catholic; her stepfather, Jerrold Wexler, was Jewish.

 Hannah became interested in movies at a young age, partly due to insomnia.
 She has said that she was very shy growing up.
 As a young child, Hannah was emotionally isolated and struggled in school.
 She was subsequently diagnosed with autism, and medical professionals urged her parents to have her institutionalized and medicated.
 Instead, her mother decided to relocate with Hannah temporarily to Jamaica, in hopes that the change in environment would help her daughter.
 Hannah later attended the progressive Francis W. Parker School in Chicago before enrolling at the University of Southern California in Los Angeles, where she studied ballet and acting.

 Career

-1970s

-Hannah made her film debut at age 18 in 1978 with an appearance in Brian De Palma's horror film The Fury.

-1980s
+Film and television

-Hannah had an early role along with Rachel Ward in the 1983 horror film The Final Terror.
-The film was shot in 1981, but was released in 1983.
+Hannah made her film debut at age 17 in 1978 with an appearance in Brian De Palma's horror film The Fury.
+She had an early role along with Rachel Ward in the 1983 horror film The Final Terror.
+The film was shot in 1981 but was released in 1983.